Alpha-Authority/alaphaautomation-testing/README.md

 ### FAQ:

- - Why is node_modules included in the repository instead of package.json file?
+ - Why is "node_modules" included in the repository instead of package.json file?
    - The code relies on some legacy libraries, when we tried using NPM, it broke.
 So they were just added to the repository for ease of use.